jakubmazanec/tools/packages/template/README.md

 Because `variables` is an array, we can expect two renders; but because one of the variables, `enabled` is used for rendering the value of `if` attribute and is set to `false` in the second case, only one render is actually returned.

+You can extend another template using `extends` attribute that represents path to the template to extend, relative to the current template.
+The extended template is read using the same options object.
+The current template attributes are recursively merged with the extended template attributes.
+If the current template has no content, the content from the extended template is used.

 ## Documentation